fluttercandies/flutter_tilt/README.md

 | Android |  iOS  |  Web (HTTPS)  | macOS | Linux | Windows |
 | :-----: | :---: | :-----------: | :---: | :---: | :-----: |
 |   ✅   |   ✅  |      ✅      |   ❌  |  ❌  |    ❌   |

+## Gesture priority 📱

+When multiple gestures are enabled, they are triggered based on priority:

+> Touch > Hover > Sensors

 ## Simple usage 📖